 In this method, computational power is maximized by bringing together a set of GPUs under a rig dedicated to mining.
 This requires a motherboard and cooling system, and GPUs in the rig must be connected to a stable internet connection at all times.
 In addition, each crypto miner is required to be a member of an online crypto mining pool.

 GPUs can be expensive, with a typical good quality rig costing around $3,000.

 ASIC chips are designed with a specific purpose, such as audio processing or managing a cellphone call.
 In this case, ASIC is designed to mine a specific cryptocurrency.
 This method can produce more cryptocurrency units than GPUs, but it’s also more costly.

 There is also some controversy regarding the use of ASIC chips in the cryptocurrency mining community — they’re cost-prohibitive and much faster than GPUs, meaning it’s hard for miners with lower starting budgets to keep up, and they can completely alter the economy of certain cryptocurrencies.

 As with any financial endeavor, the goal of crypto mining is to ensure that the cryptocurrency you mine is worth more than what you spend on mining it.
 Because mining crypto is expensive, those margins can get pretty tight.

 Cloud mining has become an increasingly popular alternative to GPU and ASIC because it’s less expensive.
 With cloud mining, miners can leverage the power of large corporations and dedicated crypto mining facilities.
-You can identify both free and paid cloud mining hosts online and rent a mining rig for a specific amount of time, making it a way to mine cryptocurrencies as hands-off as possible.
+You can identify both free and paid cloud mining hosts online, making it a way to mine cryptocurrencies as hands-off as possible.